jackgraddon/challenge-tracker/README.md

 - Track number-based challenges (e.g., 50/100).
 - Name and describe challenges to keep track of them.
 - Stores all info in browser storage.
 - Export challenge data to load on a different device.
-(TODO)
   - Possible: Sync across devices?
 (TODO)

 ## TODO